 I am not a teacher.

 TJ and Alejandro had been leaping out of their seats, crawling under tables, talking out of turn, all the usual kid stuff.
 When it came time to do some math worksheets, they weren’t having it.
 I felt pretty useless.
 In point of fact, I was useless.
+My experience as a journalist was not helpful in this situation.

 Then I called them both over to a blackboard, took out some chalk, and asked them to draw.
 This they did.
 After a bit, I pulled up the worksheets and coaxed them to solve just one problem together.
 Alejandro would write, TJ would do the math.